The Forgotten Preconditions for a Well-Functioning Internet: Abstract

 \section{Abstract}

 For decades, proponents of the Internet have promised that it would one day provide a seamless way for everyone in the world to communicate with each other, without introducing new boundaries, gatekeepers, or power structures.
 What happened?
-This article explores the system-level characteristics of the Internet that helped it to succeed as well as it has, including trade-offs intrinsic to its design as well as the system-level implications of certain patterns of use that have emerged over the years that undermine those characteristics or limit their effectiveness.
-We compile some key observations about such patterns, toward the development of a general theory of why they emerged despite our best efforts, and we conclude with some suggestions on how we might mitigate the worst outcomes and avoid similar experiences in the future.
+This article explores the system-level characteristics of a key design feature of the Internet that helped it to achieve widespread adoption, as well as the system-level implications of certain patterns of use that have emerged over the years as a result of that feature.
+Such patterns include the system-level acceptance of particular authorities, mechanisms that promote and enforce the concentration of power, and network effects that implicitly penalise those who do not comply with decisions taken by privileged actors.
+We provide examples of these patterns and offer some key observations, toward the development of a general theory of why they emerged despite our best efforts, and we conclude with some suggestions on how we might mitigate the worst outcomes and avoid similar experiences in the future.

+Policy significance statement: Although the Internet was evidently designed to be robust and decentralised, some of its design characteristics, combined with the human tendency to seek protection and convenience, have given rise to paternalism, exposing control points that enable certain groups to play outsized roles.
+Such groups have managed to effectively corner the market for four essential aspects of human communication: access, naming, trust, and reputation.
+Registries for names and addresses, certification authorities, and web infrastructure providers have emerged as de facto gatekeepers, to the extent that using the Internet in practice implies accepting the primacy of these actors.
+Without a global alternative to the Internet, there is no way to ensure that the Internet serves the interests of its users.